johnpuddephatt/zerowaste/src/posts/2021-11-12-what-you-wear-matters-zerowasteclothing.md

 <!--EndFragment-->

-Our campaign focused on 4 main calls to action
+We focused on the following four themes because of their impact on climate change -

-* Take better care of your clothes
+* Taking better care of your clothes
-* Buy better
+* Buying better
-* Wear clothes for longer
+* Wearing clothes for longer
-* Use your voice and influence.
+* Using your voice and influence.

 ## Take better care of your clothes